The The Guy Game wiki last edited by Yummylee on 06/27/15 03:43AM

 After the console and PC versions of the title was pulled off of store shelves, developer Topheavy Studios tried to make the best of a bad situation by repackaging the portions of the game that didn't contain an underage contestant into a standalone DVD with additional content that didn't make it into the console releases.
 This DVD had no gameplay elements and stripped out a majority of even the trivia, but instead was cut and presented in a style similar to "Girls Gone Wild."
 It also spun the scandal of the recall as being due to the "infamous" game showing "too much" nudity for retail locations.
 The DVD format allowed them to sidestep having to "deal with" ratings boards, angry parents, and "gaming geeks."

 The Guy Game: Game Over!
 DVD was hosted solely by Dick Conrad (Although Steve Graves is heard in recycled material), and had a running time of 56 minutes, ending on a hopeful note of turning the transformed project into a series.
-Unfortunately, for reasons that were never disclosed but likely had to do with insufficient finances, the repackaged DVD was never printed for distribution despite being completed.
+For reasons that were never disclosed, the repackaged DVD was never printed for distribution despite being completed.
 Still, as many modern products do that are canned before final distribution (such as Thrill Kill), "The Guy Game: Game Over!" managed to find its way onto the gray market and the internet.